giovanaoliveira78/sql-studies/Scripts SQL/scripts.md

 SELECT * FROM products p WHERE name = 'Mouse'
 SELECT * FROM products p WHERE price = 1200

 -- Where com LIKE
-SELECT * FROM products WHERE name LIKE '%cam'
-SELECT * FROM products WHERE name LIKE '%Web'

--- O símbolo de % no começo da palavra, retorna todas as palavras que terminam com cam
+-- O símbolo de % no começo da palavra, retorna todas as palavras que terminam com cam SELECT * FROM products WHERE name LIKE '%cam'

--- O Sìmbolo de % no fim da palavra, retornam todas as palavras que comecem com Web
+-- O Sìmbolo de % no fim da palavra, retornam todas as palavras que comecem com Web SELECT * FROM products WHERE name LIKE '%Web'

--- E se colocar no começo e no fim vai encontrar em qualquer parte, no começo, meio ou fim
+-- E se colocar no começo e no fim vai encontrar em qualquer parte, no começo, meio ou fim SELECT * FROM products WHERE name LIKE '%eb%'

+-- Filtrando valores

+--<> sinal de diferente
+SELECT * FROM products WHERE price <> 800 -- Seleciona valores diferentes de 800

+-- > sinal de maior
+SELECT * FROM products WHERE price <> 300 -- Seleciona valores maiores de 300

+-- < sinal de menor
+SELECT * FROM products WHERE price <> 500 -- Seleciona valores menores de 500

+-- <= sinal de menor igual
+SELECT * FROM products WHERE price <= 550 -- Seleciona valores menores ou iguais a 550

+-- >= Sinal de maior ou igual
+SELECT * FROM products WHERE price >= 500 -- Seleciona valores maiores ou iguais a 500